t-sin/niko/README.md

 Niko stores a mapping between GitHub users and Slack users.
 When the GitHub users are mentioned on issues, issue comments or pull requests, then Niko mentiones corresponding Slack users by a post on a Slack channel specified by the envorinment variable `SLACK_CHANNEL`.

-By a managing console on the path `/`, the mapping between GitHub/Slack users can be edit on the browser.
-Run this app and access like `localhost:5000/`.
+By a managing console, the mapping between GitHub/Slack users can be edit on the browser.
+Run this app and access the path like `/`.

 ## Requirements